 How much should a general contractor charge?
 It depends on the project size:

-What percentage do contractors charge?
-Contractors typically charge 10% to 25% of the total cost.
+Contractors typically charge 10% to 30% of the total cost.
 Bigger or more complex jobs may cost more.

 Fees cover overhead costs, managing subcontractors, labor, materials, and scheduling.
 A2Z Construction lists all general contractor fees clearly and adapts pricing to each project.
 If you're budgeting for a specific remodel, check out our recent posts on the cost to gut and renovate a house and contractor financing options for home improvements.